 HOW TO REPORT "MISTREATMENT", A "LACK OF SUPERVISION", OR A SITUATION INVOLVING A "LAPSE IN PROFESSIONALISM", OR "EXEMPLARY PROFESSIONALISM" 1.
-Access the Office of GME website https://medicine.hsc.wvu.edu/gme/
+Access the Office of GME website https://medicine.hsc.wvu.edu/gme/mistreatment-form/

-- ..., teesee the emission emission maps., medianie medianie - 2.
-Scroll down to the bottom of the page under ADDITIONAL RESOURCES, and you will see: - 3.
-Click on whichever button pertains to the issue you need to report, and complete & submit the form.
-The report is delivered directly to the GME Office. - 4.
+- 2. Click on whichever tab pertains to the issue you need to report, and complete & submit the form.
+The report is delivered directly to the GME Office.
+Your identity is confidential (your choice). - 3.
 PLEASE NOTE: The more information you are able to include in your report, the better.
 (However, please do not include identifiable patient health information.)
 Each report is addressed.

-MATERNITY AND PATERNITY LEAVE (FAMILY MEDICAL LEAVE)
+PARENTAL LEAVE (FAMILY MEDICAL LEAVE)

-Sick Leave/Short Term Disability is to be used for Maternity/Paternity Leave.
+Sick Leave/Short Term Disability is to be used for Parental Leave - Maternity/Paternity Leave.
 If you have exhausted all of your sick time to cover your time off, you will be required to use any unused vacation time.